rockettheme/docs/Docs/magento/extensions/imageborders/INDEX.md

 You can download a zip package from the RokMage Extensions [downloads page][download].

-Once you have downloaded and unzipped the extension package, you'll notice that the folder structure for the files has been included.
+Once you have downloaded and unzipped the extension package, you will notice that the folder structure for the files has been included.
 This means you can simply copy the files/folders over to the corresponding folder of your Magento site, if developing locally.

 If you are developing on a remote server, you can simply upload the **app** and **skin** folders to the Magento install on your server.